 If you’re selling B2B, it’s also worth mapping out the decision-making process within the type of organizations you’re targeting.
-This is known as the buying center and helps you determine who to direct your product or services marketing towards.
+This is known as the buying center and helps you determine who to direct your product or services marketing toward.

 - Initiator: starts the buying process

-- User: the actual end-user of the product
+- User: the actual end user of the product

 - Influencer: convinces others of the product